kevinfjiang/NBATextAlerts/ReadMe.md

 <span style="background-color: #FFFF00">This code only works for Mac, sorry!</span>

 ## 0. Install packages.
 Run:
 Download the entire repository and unzip.
-Place the folder NBATextAlertswhere ever
+Place the folder NBATextAlerts where ever

     pip install -r requirements.txt